 Grohman calls on consumers to “make our own history” and once again reinstate the cow in its rightful place among individual families.
-For those who are have already taken the plunge or are intrigued by the possibility, the bulk of Keeping a Family Cow covers a myriad of topics regarding proper care and maintenance of a dairy cow.
+For those who have already taken the plunge or are intrigued by the possibility, the bulk of Keeping a Family Cow covers myriad topics regarding proper care and maintenance of a dairy cow.
 From diet to disease, birth to bad tempers, Grohman distills her knowledge into helpful, but not prescriptive, advice for her readers.

 While Keeping a Family Cow is valuable for its historical contextualization of the dairy industry and its easy-to-read yet in-depth instruction, Grohman probably has too narrow a view of her audience.
 She argues that “anybody can do this” when in fact she probably should have said “anyone with a little land and money can do this.”

 For one, the start-up costs (over $3,000) for the first year of cow ownership are likely to be inaccessible to many.
 While Grohman argues that cows more than pay for themselves if you sell their milk at $4/gallon, selling raw milk in this current food safety climate might be more than what most homesteaders want to take on.
 Moreover, dairy cows generally require milking twice a day, and many people working one, two, or more jobs would likely be hard-pressed to find the time to tend to such a chore.